meetKazuki/discover-food_backend/readMe.md

 - Environmental variables should be entered into the .env file instead.
   The environmental variable set can be access in your node app using process.env.VARABLE_NAME

+- No console.log is allowed.
+Please import the `logger.js` file under the `config` folder in the root directory Before you can use the logger function, you must enable the DEBUG environment variable (DEBUG=true) in the .env file e.g const logger = require('./config/logger') logger.log('for debug and loging purpose') logger.error('Use to log error');